LambdaColdStorage/lambda-deep-learning-demo/docs/source/tutorial/getting_started.rst

 .. _example:

-Example: Training a ResNet32 newtowrk on CIFAR10
+Example: Training a ResNet32 network on CIFAR10
 ---------------------------------------------------

 Let's walk through an example of building a Tensorflow application.
 In this example we will use a ResNet32 model for classifying CIFAR10 images.